-Evaluation of the IBL Centers workshops was supported by the National Science Foundation under award DUE-0920126.
+Evaluation of the IBL Centers workshops was supported by the National Science Foundation under award DUE-0920126 and by the Educational Advancement Foundation.
 Evaluation of the SPIGOT workshops was supported under NSF award DUE-1225658.
+Evaluation of the PRODUCT project and cumulative analysis of the workshop data were supported under DUE-1525077.
 Evaluation of UTMOST was supported under NSF award DUE-1020687.
-Evaluation of PRODUCT and cumulative analysis of the workshop data were supported under DUE-1525077.
-Any opinions, findings, conclusions, or recommendations expressed in these reports are those of the researchers, and do not necessarily represent the official views, opinions, or policy of the National Science Foundation.
+Any opinions, findings, conclusions, or recommendations expressed in these reports are those of the researchers, and do not necessarily represent the official views, opinions, or policy of the funders.

-As part of our evaluation work for the Biological Sciences Initiative at the University of Colorado at Boulder, E&ER studied a classroom outreach program in which graduate student scientists visit K-12 classrooms to present inquiry-based science lessons.
+As part of our evaluation work for the Biological Sciences Initiative (BSI) at the University of Colorado at Boulder, E&ER studied a classroom outreach program in which graduate student scientists visit K-12 classrooms to present inquiry-based science lessons.
 Benefits to students and teachers suggest the potential and limitations of short-term classroom interventions.
 Graduate student scientists experienced powerful professional growth as effective teachers and reported significant impacts on their career paths.

 Drawing on data from three evaluation studies of innovations in STEM undergraduate education in chemistry and astronomy, this synthetic analysis portrays the work of teaching assistants in undergraduate courses and identifies how they can help—or hinder—educational innovation.
 Interview data from TAs offers insights about the sources of student resistance and identifies TAs’ professional development needs.

 As evaluators for CoMInDS, the College Mathematics Instructors Development Source, we gathered data to assess needs and improve programming for people who lead teaching professional development for graduate TAs in mathematics departments.
 We also developed profiles of different types of TAPD programs to help TAPD leaders choose and refine their own program model.
-See "Preparation of Graduate Students for Teaching" for more about our work.
+See "Preparation of Graduate Students for Teaching" for more about this work.